Jawz84/Blog/PowerShell Contributing.md

 If a bug is not reproducible, more research may be needed.
 You may be able to help the user who filed the bug with that.

-> :information_source: Consider 'Watching' the github repo.
+> Tip: Consider 'Watching' the github repo.
 You'll get a feel for what is going on daily.

 ### 3. Comment on language change proposals

-> :memo: Requires
+> Requires
 >
 > - GitHub account